Weather: Temperatures plummet below 0, snow falls in the south

 Seven warnings were issued over road snowfall warnings across the South Island and Best asked motorists to check the MetService website before travelling for warnings.

-Haast Pass was only expecting a little snow to fall this morning, with only around 1cm of snow settling, MetService said.
+Haast Pass was only expecting a little snow to fall this morning, and only around 1cm of snow settling, MetService said.

-Lewis Pass should expect snow this afternoon and around 4 to 8cm of snow could set on the summit of the road, with lesser amounts down to 500m.
+Lewis Pass can expect snow this afternoon.
+Around 4cm- 8cm of snow could set on the summit of the road, with less down to 500m.

-Porters Pass would also see snow today, with the chance of 5 to 8cm of snow settling on the top of the road.
-Arthur's Pass would get between 4 and 6cm.
+Porters Pass will also get snow today, with the chance of 5cm-8cm settling on the top of the road.
+Arthur's Pass will get 4cm-6cm.

-Above 800m, between 2 and 4cm of snow is expected to settle on Crown Range Rd this morning.
+Above 800m, 2cm-4cm of snow is expected to settle on Crown Range Rd this morning.

-Meanwhile, Milford Rd (SH94) was expecting 4 to 6cm of snow to fall near the tunnel this morning but tomorrow, 10 to 15cm may fall between 1am and 1pm.
+Milford Rd (SH94) can expect 4cm-6cm of snow to fall near the tunnel this morning.
+Tomorrow, 10cm-15cm may fall between 1am and 1pm.

 Saturday's forecast: